 Deborah Berry ’85 is an award-winning journalist who has told the stories of historically marginalized communities and shed light on issues of monumental importance throughout her career.
 Having spent most of her career in Washington, she is a national correspondent for USA Today, where she focuses on voting rights, civil rights and politics.

 Berry also worked for Newsday, Knight Ridder, The Providence Journal, the Times Herald-Record and The Star Democrat.
 She was part of the Newsday team that won a 1997 Pulitzer Prize for its coverage of the crash of flight TWA 800.
-Berry is also a multiple-time National Association of Black Journalists Salute to Excellence Awards honoree and a 2023 Nieman fellow at Harvard University.
+Berry is also a multiple-time National Association of Black Journalists Salute to Excellence Awards honoree, a 2023 Nieman fellow at Harvard University and vice president of the Washington Press Club Foundation.

 Dr. Rochelle Ford ’95 is a pioneer in higher education and in 2022 became the eighth president of Dillard University, Louisiana’s oldest historically Black university.
 She previously was dean of the Elon University School of Communications, associate dean and professor at Howard University’s Cathy Hughes School of Communications, and professor and chair of the Department of Public Relations at Syracuse University’s Newhouse School of Public Communications.